|See Fees and Costs for full details.

-Our MSc programme is the only course of its kind in Ireland that fully integrates co-operative approaches into the study of sustainable development and agri-food.
-The programme was recently recognised by The Education Awards 2023 where we were shortlisted for the 'Best Masters Programme' in Ireland.
+Our MSc is the only course of its kind in Ireland that fully integrates co-operative approaches into the study of sustainable development and agri-food.
+The course was recently recognised by The Education Awards 2024 where we were shortlisted for the 'Best Masters Programme' in Ireland.

 The MSc Sustainable Development, Agri-Food and Co-operatives is delivered over 12 months and includes a placement opportunity.